baraabd/Communication-with-Web-APIs/backend/README.md

 To run:
-- In order for the site to work, it needs access to the Src folder, where there is a file for server.js then you need write: node server.js
+- In order for the site to work, it needs access to the src folder, where there is a file for server.js then you need write: node server.js